 - use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

 In physical education, children take part in a wide variety of activities.
 They learn that being active is fun and that it is important to lead an active lifestyle.
 We use a skills based approach as the basis of our PE curriculum using the Real PE programme.
 All staff received Inset on Real PE in March 2019.
-Pupils develop these skills throughout their time at Greenfield and leave with confidence to participate in a wide range of sports.
+Pupils develop these skills throughout their time at Greenfield and leave with the skills which are fundamental to so many games and sports.

-At Key Stage One children experience dance, games, athletics and gymnastics.
-At Key Stage two in addition to those earlier taught sports, pupils also have lessons in swimming and residential trips provide children with the opportunity to participate in outdoor/adventurous activities.
+In KS2, in addition to the fundamental skills, pupils also have lessons in swimming and residential trips that provide children with the opportunity to participate in outdoor/adventurous activities.

 RE is part of the basic curriculum which means that the local authority provides a syllabus for religious education and is therefore not part of the national curriculum.
 As a school we follow the Barnsley syllabus for RE.